ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 multiple Token Key values for the same Origin in order to support rotation.

-As in {{ISSUANCE}}, Issuer directory resources have the media type "application/json" and are located at the well-known location "/.well-known/token-issuer-directory".
+As in {{ISSUANCE}}, Issuer directory resources have the media type "application/private-token-issuer-directory" and are located at the well-known location "/.well-known/private-token-issuer-directory".

+Issuers SHOULD use HTTP cache directives to permit caching of this resource {{!RFC5861}}, as defined in the issuance {{ISSUANCE}} protocol.

 # Token Challenge Requirements